The Happenings on Shaw Hill

 Unless someone took it.

-I was sure it was the rug.
+I was hoping it was the rug.

 I bent down to touch the object when I felt a long, frail hand on my shoulder.
 I turned around out of fright.
 It was him.